 Next we made a beeline for the KTM stand and the new 790 Adventure.
 The stand was busy, probably one of the busiest we came across and the 790R was centre of attention.

 The striking colour and overall design of the new mid-weight adventure bike is breath taking.
-With its WP suspension, radially mounted brake callipers and futuristic headlamp the 790 has all the right components that we’ve been looking for.
+With its WP suspension, radially mounted brake callipers and futuristic headlamp the 790 has all the right components that I’ve been looking for.
 Climbing on the bike (more on this later) the seating position is perfect, bars are exactly where your hands fall naturally with a spacious seating position.
 Standing on the pegs the controls fall perfectly to hand with the tank providing a good knee grip stance.
 Overall I absolutely loved the bike and would dearly love to test ride one except for one deal breaking problem, yup you’ve guessed it, I couldn’t touch the ground!

 It seems to be the case now that unless you are 6ft tall with legs in the 34in+ department it’s impossible ride these new adventure motorcycles.
 Is the world really now full of people over 6 foot and I’m actually a 5ft8in midget?